fujiwat/FacialAttendance2026/README.md

 | &ensp; target_id | DNN_TARGET_CPU (default) |

 ## Issue
+1. Font Size on MFC
-1. There is a case that the score of closing eyes was better than opening eyes.
+2. There is a case that the score of closing eyes was better than opening eyes.
 <img width="1185" height="693" alt="image" src="https://github.com/user-attachments/assets/663d3405-ecae-4a59-9d90-63f0d843c231" />

 ## Log